JeanRiffel/file-analyzer/README.md

 # How it works

-* 1 - Call the app using node app.js sourceFile.txt
+* 1 - Call the app using node app.js "sourceFile" "typeFile"

+    #### Parameters
+    * - sourceFile - File which the user want to analyze.
+    * - typeFile   - The type of files are:
+                        notfis_30  : 1
+                        doccob_30  : 2
+                        ocoren_30  : 3